-Payments on the compensated absences attributable to the governmental activities will be liquidated primarily by the General Fund, as well as the net pension and OPEB liabilities.
+Payments on the compensated absences attributable to the governmental activities will be liquidated primarily by the General Fund.
 Payments on the bonds payable are made in the Bond Redemption Fund.

 Bonds Payable

 \$3,870,029 general obligation bonds, dated December 8, 2011, due in annual installments beginning in fiscal year 2013 ranging from \$131,250 to \$276,164; fixed annual interest rate of 4.12% payable semi-annually on June 1st and December 1st.